mdogucu/web-scrape/README.md

 Paper conditionally accepted to [Journal of Statistics Education](https://www.tandfonline.com/toc/ujse20/current)

-The code for web scraping examples can be accessed [on this repo](https://github.com/mdogucu/web-scrape-private/tree/master/opensecrets) and on [RStudio Cloud](https://rstudio.cloud/project/797118).
+The code for web scraping examples can be found [in this repo](https://github.com/mdogucu/web-scrape/tree/master/opensecrets) and on [RStudio Cloud](https://rstudio.cloud/project/797118).

+Preprint of the paper is available [in this repo](https://github.com/mdogucu/web-scrape/web_scrape.pdf)

 ## Abstract